Building a Science Fantasy World Map From Star Systems to Magical Realms

 🌑 3.
 The Hollow Moon

-Impacts: Brave adventurers and smugglers attempt to enter the citadel before it closes.
+Impacts: Certain alien races and smugglers attempt to enter the citadel before it closes.

-Arcane scholars believe the citadel is the last ark of a forgotten race.
+Arcane scholars such as medes believe the citadel is the last ark of a forgotten race.
+Some Zalonians think it leads to a universe that leads to our Earth.

 Sometimes, people disappear during the event—and reappear decades later, unchanged.